isaackwy/desktop-config-files/dwm/dwm-super-rofi/README.md

 Credits for each patch are available at the Suckless Tools website.
 However, the use-mod4 and replace-dmenu-rofi patches are provided by slackbuilds.org
-(Dave Woodfall proved these 2 patches - he is the maintainer of the dwm SlackBuild.)
+(Dave Woodfall provided these 2 patches - he is the maintainer of the dwm SlackBuild.)